MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 --

-For those with zero work experience who need to get their foot in the door, I genuinely do recommend initially enrolling in co-op to access the exclusive job opportunities due to the poor state of the job market.
+For those with zero work experience who need to get their foot in the door, I genuinely do recommend initially enrolling in co-op.

+Although it's possible to find an internship on your own, access to the co-op exclusive job board is worth having given how bad the job market is for students right now.

 However, you should go into the program without the expectation that their provided resources are going to be enough to get a job or be tailored to the tech industry.